 PROGRESSIVE BENEFIT FORMULA

-Thirty-five percent of African-American workers born between 1931 and 1940 had lifetime earnings that fell into the bottom fifth of earnings received by workers born in these years.
+Thirty-five percent of African American workers born between 1931 and 1940 had lifetime earnings that fell into the bottom fifth of earnings received by workers born in these years.
 Conversely, only 11 percent of African American workers had earnings that placed them in the highest fifth of workers.
-The median earnings of working-age African Americans who worked full-time, year round in jobs covered by Social Security in 2012 were about $35,000, compared to $42,500 for all working-age people.
+The median earnings of working-age African Americans who worked full-time, year round in jobs covered by Social Security in 2013 were about $36,000, compared to $43,000 for all working-age people.

 African Americans have higher rates of disability and consequently are more likely to receive benefits from the Social Security Disability Insurance (DI) program.
 African Americans make up approximately 13 percent of the American population; however, they represent 17 percent of DI beneficiaries.
 In general, workers with a higher probability of becoming disabled have a higher benefits-received-to-taxes-paid ratio than those who are not disabled.
 This is because DI beneficiaries begin to receive benefits and cease contributing payroll taxes at an earlier age than workers who are not disabled.
 The higher incidence of disability among African Americans increases their benefit-to-tax ratio.

 Because low-wage DI beneficiaries also gain from the program's progressive benefits formula, low-wage, disabled workers benefit from two aspects of the program.
 African Americans are disproportionately represented among both disabled workers and low-wage earners.
 Moreover, it is important to note that DI benefits are paid not only to disabled workers but to the families of such workers as well.
-African-American children receiving benefits because a parent is disabled represent a larger share of children receiving benefits than their percentage representation in the population at large, so they benefit disproportionately from Social Security's DI component.
+African American children receiving benefits because a parent is disabled represent a larger share of children receiving benefits than their percentage representation in the population at large, so they benefit disproportionately from Social Security's DI component.

-Among workers who live until retirement age, African Americans are expected to receive benefits for fewer years than white or Hispanic retirees because they have shorter life expectancies.
+Among workers who live until retirement age, African Americans are expected to receive benefits for fewer years than White or Hispanic retirees because they have shorter life expectancies.
 While African American workers have a higher probability of dying before retirement and of living fewer years after retirement, their families are more likely, as a consequence, to receive Social Security survivor benefits.

-Government Relations and Policy Department June 2014
+Government Relations and Policy Department January 2016